cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         version: counterpartyUpgrade.fields.version,
     }

-    // either timeout height or timestamp must be non-zero
-    // if the upgrade feature is implemented on the TRY chain, then a relayer may submit a TRY transaction after the timeout.
-    // this will restore the channel on the executing chain and allow counterparty to use the ChannelUpgradeCancelMsg to restore their channel. timeout = counterpartyUpgrade.timeout
-    abortTransactionUnless(timeout.timeoutHeight != 0 || timeout.timeoutTimestamp != 0)
-    // counterparty-specified timeout must not have exceeded abortTransactionUnless(
-        (currentHeight() > timeout.timeoutHeight && timeout.timeoutHeight != 0) ||
-        (currentTimestamp() > timeout.timeoutTimestamp && timeout.timeoutTimestamp != 0)
-    )

     // if OPEN, then initialize handshake with upgradeFields
     // otherwise, assert that the upgrade fields are the same for crossing-hellos case if currentChannel.state == OPEN {